Father of the Bride Part II

 Father of the Bride Part II is a 1995 American comedy film starring Steve Martin, Diane Keaton, and Martin Short.
-It is a sequel to Father of the Bride and a remake of the 1951 film Father's Little Dividend, the sequel to the original Father of the Bride film released in 1950.
+It is a sequel to the 1991 film Father of the Bride, remake of the 1951 film Father's Little Dividend which was the sequel to the original 1950 titular film, and fourth installment overall in the Father of the Bride franchise.

 Plot

-The film begins four years after the events of the first one, with George Banks telling the audience he is ready for the empty nest he will soon receive with all of his children grown up.
-Shortly thereafter, Annie tells the family that she is pregnant.
-George begins to mildly panic, insisting he is too young to be a grandfather.
-He has his assistant make a list of people who are older than him, dyes his hair brown, and decides he and Nina should sell the home their children have grown up in if one more thing goes wrong with it.
+Four years after the events of the first film, Annie tells her family that she is pregnant.
+George narrates what he had to go through for the nine months of her pregnancy.
+He begins to panic, believing himself too young to be a grandfather.
+He has his assistant make a list of people who are older than him, dyes his hair brown, and after the roof leaks, decides he and Nina should sell the house their children grew up in if one more thing goes wrong with it.

 Termites strike the house two weeks later.
-George puts the house on the market without telling Nina, and sells it to the Habibs.
-At dinner, after a discussion on whether the baby's last name will be hyphenated or not, George reveals the house has been sold.
-Nina is livid, as she and George have to be out in ten days and have no place to go.
-The Bankses stay at the mansion owned by Bryan's parents.
-As the MacKenzies are on a cruise in the Caribbean, the Bankses have to deal with their vicious Dobermans, much to the chagrin of George, who is still paranoid from a previous mishap with them.
+George sells it to the Habibs without telling Nina.
+At dinner, after discussing whether the baby's last name will be hyphenated or not, George changes the subject by revealing the house has been sold.
+Nina is livid, as they have to be out in ten days and no place to go.
+They stay in the mansion owned by Bryan's parents, John and Joanna MacKenzie, who are on a cruise in the Caribbean.
+George and Nina have to deal with the MacKenzies' Dobermans, much to the chagrin of George, who is still paranoid from a previous mishap with them.
 Nina begins experiencing symptoms that bring up the concern of menopause.
-After visiting the doctor the following day, they are given the opposite news: Nina is pregnant, too.
+The following day, they go to the doctor and discover that, actually, she is pregnant, too.

-Following the unexpected news of Nina's pregnancy, they have a chance meeting with Franck, Annie's former wedding planner, who is elated at both women expecting.
-As they are driving home, Nina and George have differing perspectives on the prospect of becoming new parents again.
-Both express how strange it will be, but begin to welcome the change.
-George has switched gears, now believing he is too old to be a father again.
-His feelings come to a head when he and Nina go to Annie's and Bryan's house to announce their news.
+Following this unexpected news, they have a chance meeting with Franck, their former wedding planner, who is elated at both women expecting.
+Driving home, they have differing perspectives on the prospect of becoming new parents again.
+George switches gears, now believing he is too old to be a father again.
+His feelings come to a head when he and Nina go to Annie and Bryan's house to announce their news.
 Nina brings his insensitivity to light and tells him not to come home.